M. K. Thyagaraja Bhagavathar: Acting

 M.K.T. made his début in the 1934 film Pavalakodi; in all, he appeared in 14 movies before he died.
 Most of his films were record-breakers.
 Thiruneelakandar, Ambikapathi, Chintamani were among the first highly successful Tamil films.
 Haridas, released in 1944, ran continuously for three years at the Chennai Broadway Theatre.
 It even witnessed three Deepavali festivals of 1944, 1945 and 1946.

-Between 1934 and 1944, Bhagavathar performed in 9 films, all hits, in Pavalakodi, Sarangadara (1935), Sathyaseelan (1936), Chintamani and Ambikapathi (both 1937), Thiruneelakantar (1939), Ashok Kumar (1941), Sivakavi (1942), and Haridoss.
+Between 1934 and 1944, Bhagavathar performed in 9 films, all hits, in Pavalakodi, Sarangadara (1935), Sathyaseelan (1936), Chintamani and Ambikapathi (both 1937), Thiruneelakantar (1939), Ashok Kumar (1941), Sivakavi (1942), and Haridas.
 After his arrest and subsequent release, his only successful film was Amarakavi and Shyamala.

-1944 Arrest
+Incarceration

-In 1944, M.K.T., actor N. S. Krishnan, and Coimbatore – based movie studio owner Sriramlu Naidu were charged in the murder of Lakshmikanthan; M.K.T. was acquitted and released in April 1947.
+In 1944, MKT, actor N. S. Krishnan, and Coimbatore-based movie studio owner Sriramlu Naidu were charged in the murder of Lakshmikanthan; M.K.T. was acquitted and released in April 1947.

-The initial defense team included the future governor general Rajagopalachari, were not able to get him out of jail despite very weak evidence.
-It was Lawyer Ethiraj who successfully got him acquitted.
+The initial defense team, which included the future governor general Rajagopalachari, was not able to get him out of jail despite very weak evidence.
+It was a lawyer named Ethiraj who successfully got him acquitted.

 Prior to his arrest, he was signed up to act in 12 more films and the few movies he did make after his release were unsuccessful.
 People were not interested in watching someone who had been to jail on screen.
 This was sharp contrast to NSK, who was already arrested in the same case as Superstar.
-But NSK was able reclaim his spot as leading hero.
-Nevertheless, he still drew huge crowds at his concerts.
+But NSK was able to reclaim his spot as a leading hero.
+Nevertheless, MKT still drew huge crowds at his concerts.
 He had lost almost all his wealth in his case defense.

 He was associated with Indian National Congress initially, after his time in prison he stayed away from politics.